SACS Obtains Complete Victory In The First Department In A Decade-Long Litigation

 On appeal, Trump argued that the language in an undated rider relating to marble maintenance required Aztec to provide indemnification.
 Trump further claimed that the Supreme Court abused its discretion in granting reargument and that Aztec’s contract with A&P obligated Aztec to procure insurance for Trump.
 Aztec countered that Trump’s reliance on the rider was misplaced as plaintiff was not injured while working on marble and was only at the site pursuant to a contract between A&P and Aztec.
 Simply stated, neither the work nor the parties supported Trump’s argument.
 Any other result stretched the basic precepts of contract interpretation beyond their breaking point.
 As to the insurance procurement claim, Aztec maintained that the Supreme Court properly granted reargument because Trump’s purported insurance procurement claim plainly sought contractual indemnification given the relief it sought.
 Alternatively, the claim was subject to dismissal as Trump failed to identify a contract requiring Aztec to procure insurance.

 The First Department agreed with our arguments, holding that “requiring indemnification for work unconnected to any contract between Aztec and [Trump] would ‘produce a result that is absurd, commercially unreasonable or contrary to the reasonable expectations of the parties.’”
 Similarly, the Court held that Trump’s third cause of action was really an inartfully pled claim for contractual indemnification.
 Finally, the Court embraced our alternative argument that even if Trump’s third cause of action alleged a breach of an insurance procurement provision, it was subject to dismissal for failure to state a claim.

-The successful motion and appeal was briefed by Jonathan Shaub, Tim Capowski and Chris Theobalt, and argued before the First Department by Jonathan.
+The successful motion and appeal was briefed and argued by Jonathan Shaub before the First Department.